Voting Absentee By Mail

 All Ohio voters have the opportunity to vote in the next election from the convenience of their own homes by requesting an absentee ballot.
 You can request your ballot for each individual election beginning on January 1 or 90 days before the date of an election, whichever is earlier, but you must complete and submit a separate application for each election in which you want to vote.
 Your request must be received by your local county board of elections by noon the third day before the election (usually a Saturday).
 However, you should submit your request as far in advance of the election as possible to ensure there is sufficient time for the board to mail you a ballot and for you to timely return that ballot.

 Steps to request and vote an absentee ballot:

 - Once you have completed your application by providing all of the required information print and sign it.

 - Mail the request form back to your own county board of elections.

 - Wait to receive your ballot in the mail from your county board of elections.
-If you have questions about your absentee ballot request, you should call your local board of elections.
+If you have questions about your absentee ballot request, you should call your county board of elections.

 - Return your voted ballot.
 You can send it by U.S. Mail or deliver it in person to your county board of elections, but the return envelope containing your marked ballot must either be received by your county board of elections prior to the close of the polls on Election Day, or postmarked no later than the day before the election and received by the board of elections no later than 10 days after the election.
 You cannot fax or e-mail a voted ballot.

 Click here for information about voting early in-person.

 Click here for information about voting on Election Day.